vdm-io/tcpdf/README.md

 TCPDF is a PHP class for generating PDF files on-the-fly without requiring external extensions.
 This library includes also a class to extract data from existing PDF documents and classes to generate 1D and 2D barcodes in various formats.

+## NOTE
+A new version of this library is under development at https://github.com/tecnickcom/tc-lib-pdf and as a consequence this library is in support only mode.

 ## Main Features:
 * no external libraries are required for the basic functions;
 * all standard page formats, custom page formats, custom margins and units of measure;